Euphorbia loricata leaves and cyathia bracts

 Pale green cyathia (pseudanthia or false flowers) are borne long-pedicelled in clusters at stem-tips.
 The cup-shaped cyathium is sessile and hairless on its bracts, surrounded by five oblong nectar glands and five fleshy, green lobes.
 The styles with spreading, divided arms are united in a column of 1 mm long on top of the ovary.
 A flower is about 6 mm in diameter.

-In picture the “flowers” are lost; only the three or four rounded bracts that subtended them persisting like clover leaves.
+In picture the “flowers” are gone already; only the three or four rounded bracts that subtended them persist like clover leaves.
 Some new, pink-tipped stalks promise more cyathia on this young plant.
 It was photographed in September.
 Flowering happens late in winter and early in spring.